khadas/khadas_docs/source/edge/BuildPackagesInDocker.md

 $ sudo usermod -aG docker $USER
 ```

+{% note info Tip %}
-*Tip: You need to logout or reboot your system.*
+You need to logout or reboot your system.
+{% endnote %}

 Check Docker:
 ```sh